ericsoderquist/Neural-Network-Modeling-Lab-PSYC489-UIUC/Assignments/Hopfield-Network/README.md

 ## File Structure

-- `Simple_Hopfield_Network_Updated_Further.py`: This Python script includes the further optimized and reviewed implementation of a Simple Hopfield Network.
+- `Hopfield-Network.py`: This Python script includes the implementation of a Simple Hopfield Network.
     - Methods: `__init__`, `train`, `recall`

 ---